Bruno Oscar Schmidt: Career

-At the beginning of the 2016 season, Alison / Bruno won the Vitória Open in the final against Nicolai / Lupo after fifth place in Rio de Janeiro.
+At the beginning of the 2016 season, Alison / Bruno won the Vitória Open in the final against Nicolai / Lupo after finishing in fifth place in Rio de Janeiro.
 In the finals of the Grand Slams in Moscow and Olsztyn, they lost against Nummerdor / Varenhorst and the Latvians Samoilovs / Šmēdiņš.
 They succeeded in Poreč against the Austrian duo Doppler / Horst in the next tournament victory.
 As world champions, they were set for the Olympic Games in Rio.
 Despite a defeat by Doppler / Horst, they won their group.
 With wins against Herrera / Gavira, Dalhausser / Lucena, and the Dutch Brouwer / Robert Meeuwsen, they made it into the final, where they won 2-0 against Nicolai / Lupo.
-At the end of the season, Alison / Bruno was able to repeat their victory in the World Tour Final from the year before in Toronto.
+At the end of the season, Alison / Bruno were able to repeat their victory in the World Tour Final from the year before in Toronto.
 At the 2017 World Cup in Vienna, the Brazilians landed in ninth place only.
 After staying behind their previous World Tour successes, Alison and Bruno parted in May 2018.
 After that, Bruno played until January 2019 again at the side of Pedro Solberg and, since then, with Evandro.